MrCatNerd/BobEngine/README.md

 # BobEngine
 BobEngine is a WIP game engine written in C++

-current features: triangles, triangles, triangles and bugs lol
+current features: phong lighting, triangels, and BLOCKS

 ---